rhyolight/numenta-web/packages/numenta.com/pages/blog/2018/08/17/thalamus-snubbed.md

 image: ../images/thalamus.gif
 keywords: "thalamus"
 title: "Thalamus Snubbed"
+header: "Thalamus Snubbed"
-header: "Thalamus Snubbed: How an overlooked part of the brain may be essential to understanding intelligence"
+subtitle: "How an overlooked part of the brain may be essential to understanding intelligence"
 type: post
 dropcap: false
 ---